newportAI-lab/liveavatar-integration-guide/PROTOCOL.md

 ---

-Upon receiving this message, the Live Avatar Service will use the configured TTS engine to drive the Live Avatar to speak the specified content.
+Upon receiving this message, the Live Avatar Service will use the configured platform TTS engine to drive the Live Avatar to speak the specified content.
+This message is valid only when `ttsProvider=platform`.

 The prompt text does not count toward the accumulated user idle time.